Admissions Review

 • Paid work - part-time jobs, family business, tutoring

-• Family responsibilities — caring for siblings, helping run a family business, translating for immigrant parents
+• Family responsibilities - caring for siblings, helping run a family business, translating for parents

 • Religious activities - youth group leadership, regular service, mission work

-• Personal projects — apps you've built, blogs you write, YouTube channels, podcasts
+• Personal projects - apps you have built, blogs you write, YouTube channels, podcasts

-• Hobbies that are serious — competitive chess, photography with portfolio, fishkeeping with breeding program
+• Serious hobbies - competitive chess, photography with a portfolio, fishkeeping with a breeding program

 • Online communities - moderating a Discord server with thousands of members, leading a Reddit community